 Sabino Canyon recreation area

 This is another fantastic option for a little more serious hiking and potentially less crowds than the national park.
-Located inside the Coronado National Forest, there’s a few different trails you can do in a day.
+Located inside the Coronado National Forest, there are a few different trails you can do in a day.
 My husband enjoyed the Blackett Ridge Trail.
 There’s also an open-air electric shuttle that will take you through the park too.

 Mt.
 Lemmon

 If you dig nature but aren’t quite ready to tackle a summit on foot, you can drive to the top of Mt.
 Lemmon—more than 9,100 feet high.
 Reserve at least a half-day to do this loopy and windy road to the top.
 It’s about an hour from Tucson and also 30 degrees cooler on average than the downtown area!
-The scenic outcrops are worth stopping at, because the summit itself is mostly a ski resort at the tippy top and somewhat closed off.
+The scenic outcrops are worth stopping at because the summit itself is mostly a ski resort at the tippy top and somewhat closed off.

 The Sawmill Run Restaurant